ovh/gulp-drupal-stack/docs/features/sprite.md

 <span class="sprite-facebook"></span>
 ```

-### Retina support
+### Retina Display support

-You can generate a second sprite for Retina.
+You can generate a second sprite for Retina Display.
-First, you need to duplicates all your images for Retina, and append "@2x" in the filename.
+First, you need to duplicates all your images and append "@2x" in the filename.
 For example: "facebook.png" and "facebook@2x.png".

 After enabled it, you can now use the mixin: